 Alternatively, you can locally run a desktop version (via Zenodo ; 5.9 Gb, ZBB2.0) that includes software, brain scans and anatomical regions (as described in Z-Brain, which we aligned to the Brain Browser using the method described in Marquart (2016)).
 Contact us if you need an older version for any reason.

 The Brain Browser was designed to make it simple to add additional data.
 To do this you need to:

-- Confocal scan your transgenic reporter, crossed to the vGlut:DsRed transgenic line: detailed imaging protocol here.
+- Confocal scan your transgenic reporter, crossed to the vGlut:DsRed transgenic line (or other suitable pattern): detailed imaging protocol here.

 - Register your confocal stack to the vGlut:DsRed reference brain we used, either:

 a. (good) by using CMTK - instructions on installing and using CMTK for brain registration in this protocol.